-The two largest for-profit prison corporations, The GEO Group (formerly Wackenhut) and Corrections Corporation of America, are among an impressive list of major funder-participants (along with Exxon, Bell South, R.J.
-Reynolds, and WalMart, for example) in the American Legislative Exchange Council, founded in 1973 by Paul Weyrich, also co-founder of the conservative Heritage Foundation.
-ALEC works to recruit and "arm" state legislators; its corporate sponsors actually co-write legislation which is then introduced in every state to promote their agenda with the following among other hallmarks: Rolling back civil rights legislation; preventing or undoing environmental protection measures; diverting funds away from social and human services; defunding public schools through diversion of their funds to vouchers, charter schools, and home schoolers; tort reform to limit the ability of plaintiffs to sue corporations; privatization for profit of public services wherever possible; "tough on crime" legislation that guarantees criminalization of more people and a growing stream of new and longer-term inmates.
+The two largest for-profit prison corporations, The GEO Group and Corrections Corporation of America, and another prison-for-profit: Management and Training Corporation, are among an impressive list of funder-participants (e.g., Exxon, Bell South, R.J.
+Reynolds, WalMart) in the American Legislative Exchange Council, founded in 1973 by Paul Weyrich, co-founder of the Heritage Foundation.
+ALEC recruits and "arms" state legislators, boasting members in nearly every state; legislator membership dues are \$50 (often paid by taxpayers). but corporate members will pay \$5,000 or much more (often written off as charitable donations) to be present at conventions and have access to the legislators.
+ALEC is organized in legislative task forces to write "model" legislation which is then introduced in every state to promote the following among other goals: Rolling back civil rights legislation; preventing or undoing environmental protection measures; diverting funds from social and human services; defunding public schools; tort reform to limit the ability of plaintiffs against corporations; privatization of public services; restrictive voter registration laws; "tough on crime" legislation that guarantees criminalization of more people and a growing stream of new and longer-term inmates.